 A Marathon project can be completed with the right planning and afterward, you have achieved one of the biggest challenges in your life particularly if it is your first marathon.
-Now you also have the ability to participate in smaller races keeping a higher pace and enjoy the atmosphere and being a part of bigger events with other people among other things.
+Now you also have the ability to participate in smaller races keeping a higher pace and enjoy the atmosphere and be a part of bigger events with other people among other things.

 I hope you like this blog and if you have any questions about the topic or want to leave your own Personal review, please leave a comment below.